POTTI-MOKSHAGNA/PRODIGY_WD_01/README.md

 Navigate to the project directory:

 bash
-Copy
-Edit

 cd PRODIGY_WD_01
-Open index.html in your web browser to view the landing page.
+Open wd01.html in your web browser to view the landing page.

 Usage
 The landing page is divided into multiple sections: